gu-fan/colorv.vim/README.md

 >       Now ColorV works under Terminal(both 8/16/256 colors).
 >       Set your '&t_Co' option (Default:8), if it supports more colors.

-+ New in 2.5.1 : auto preview css files.(g:ColorV_prev_css)
++ New in 2.5.1 : Auto preview css files.(g:ColorV_prev_css)
-+ New in 2.5.2 : fix some bugs in mac/windows/terminal.
++ New in 2.5.2 : Fix some bugs in mac/windows/terminal.

 ##INSTALL:##